jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 [*Client Control*: Describes the amount of freedom a client has when trying to save a resource.]
 )

-We will first describe two simple flows, the creation and the modification of an @rdf resource.
+We will first describe two simple flows, the creation, and the modification of an @rdf resource.
-This should provide an idea of what a @sgv tries to accomplish without going into all te details first.
+This should provide an idea of what a @sgv tries to accomplish without going into all the details first.
 After explaining the two example flows, we will look into the details of @sgv.